GIC-de/draft-dhcp-rate-signaling/draft-giese-dhcp-rate-signaling.md

 ## Sub-Options Format

 The rate information field consists of a sequence of sub-option (SubOpt) Code/Length/Value tuples.
-Because the field sizing diverges between the two protocols to align with their respective base specifications, the sub-options are encoded as follows:
+Because the field sizing differs between the two protocols to align with their respective base specifications, the sub-options are encoded as follows:

 DHCPv4 Sub-Option Format: